riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 - Execute a query using a prepared statement

 # Prerequisites
+- You also should have a recent version of Python 3 installed.

+## 1 Create a database
 If you haven't already, go ahead and create a new Astra DB database.

 _This should only take a couple of minutes.
 Feel free to move on while it's being created._

 <<createDatabase>>

-You also should have a recent version of Python 3 installed.

-## 1 Build and verify your local Python development environment.
+## 2 Build and verify your local Python development environment

-For this guide, you will need both a local installation of Python 3 and the DataStax Python Driver for Apache Cassandra.
+You will need both a local installation of Python 3 and the DataStax Python Driver for Apache Cassandra.
 To verify your Python installation, run the following command:

 ```bash
 python -V